 2016 marks ALLDATA’s 10th year at SEMA and it promises to be the best yet.
-If you’re in Las Vegas, be sure to stop by ALLDATA Booth 10623, where we’ll be launching landmark new technologies—like the revamped ALLDATA Repair, and showcasing our entire product suite of automotive repair and shop management solutions.
+While you’re in Las Vegas, be sure to stop by ALLDATA Booth 10623, where we’ll be launching landmark new technologies—like our updated ALLDATA Repair, and showcasing our entire product suite of automotive repair and shop management solutions.
 The ALLDATA team looks forward to seeing you and sharing market-leading solutions that help shops save time, enhance profitability, and improve efficiency, including:

 Mike Anderson of Collision Advice is renowned for his collision industry experience and data-driven approach to shop operations, management, and collision diagnostics and repair.
 We encourage you to check out the webinar hosted by Mike, You Don’t Know What You Don’t Know.